This pork marinade works great for just about any cut of pork!

 It’s taken me a long time to get into making marinades.
 I’m not sure why other than they just always felt intimidating somehow.
 I mean, a bad marinade can really ruin an entire meal!
-But I finally put on my big girl panties and gave it a try.
+But I finally put on my big girl pants and gave it a try.
 And you know what?
-Those big girl panties really work!!
+Those big girl pants really work!!

-I served this to Mini Chef for dinner with my No Mayo Potato Salad (coming up July 1st!) and some brussels sprouts, and man that kid was happy with dinner!!!
+I served this to Mini Chef for dinner with my No Mayo Potato Salad and some brussels sprouts, and man that kid was happy with dinner!!!
 (The marinade tasted pretty yummy over the brussels sprouts too!)

 All in all, I’ll make sure I have a batch of this in the freezer at all times.
 It will pair well with any cut of pork, and is just as delicious as anything you can buy in a bottle.
 Plus it’s easy to make in a blender!!

 BEST WAY TO MARINATE PORK:

 If you aren’t sure about best practices for marinating meats (such as timing), check out my guide for How To Marinate Different Types Of Meats!